Undergraduate LLB – University Law Degree Overview

 Don’t forget that different universities have different course structures, so you should check the university law undergrad pages for more information!

-LLB Law Degree Entry Requirements
+LLB University Law Degree Entry Requirements

-Entry requirements to study an LLB Law degree are high.
+Entry requirements to study an LLB university law degree are high.
 This is because it is a highly sought-after degree.
 The course requires strong intellectual capability and commitment to extensive reading lists and study hours.
 Graduating with an LLB law degree is an attractive asset to legal employers and to employers in other corporate fields – it indicates strong academic ability.

 Although there are no subject specific requirements for law at A-Level or the equivalent, the entry requirements can be tough.
 Universities ask for very high exam results.

 |King's College London||A*AA||35

 |University of Oxford||AAA||38

 |University College London||A*AA||39

 |University of Westminster||ABB||32